robamu-org/rtems-cmake/README.md

 This function will call the the `rtems_generic_config` function internally to set up the cross-compiler, using the provided RTEMS prefix and the BSP name, and the RTEMS BSP (e.g. sparc/erc32) to this function.

+It is recommended to either hardcode mandatory values like the prefix and BSP path in the application `CMakeLists.txt` (especially when using the CMake GUI) or to supply them via command line and write scripts to ease this process.

 After that, it will call the the function `rtems_hw_config` which will assign necessary compiler and linker flags to the provided target.